0ero1ne/bandit/README.md

 ## Level 4 → Level 5

-We are looking for a human-readble file, most likely a ASCII file.
+We are looking for a human-readble file, most likely an ASCII file.
 Using `find` combined with `file` allow us to see each file's type.
 Then we can `grep ASCII` to parse only the file-type we are looking for and pipe it to `cat` to output its content.
 This is a oneline solution but can be done in different steps.